This is the Luce! Ferrari’s electric car arrives with shocking new design | Auto Express

 What does the Ferrari Luce sound like?

 When screaming V12 and howling V8 engines are a part of what makes the brand's cars so evocative, you might assume Ferrari would try to emulate their soul-stirring soundtracks in a naturally silent EV.
-A bit like the popping and crackling hot hatch exhaust noises you get in the Hyundai Ioniq 5 N.
+Much like how Mercedes-AMG replicated the bellow of its famously loud-mouthed V8 engines with the new GT 4-Door Coupe.

 But no. Ferrari instead wanted to give the electric motors a voice of their own, and harness some of the sound they emit by placing an accelerometer within the casing for the rear e-axle.
 This sensor detects the vibrations from the motors, which are then amplified and pumped into the cabin.
 Presumably through the car’s speakers.